Real Property Lawyers In AlbertaJeff Kahane2021-01-23T15:30:12+00:00

 A life estate is an interest in land given to a person to hold and use the land for as long as they live.
 On the passing of the person with a life interest, the land reverts back to the owner in fee simple.
 These see frequent use in estate planning and in arranging property interests in blended families.

 When someone rents land or a building to a person or company for an extended period of time (over three years) that interest includes a registerable protective element.
 In registering a leasehold interest, the tenant makes the world aware that the landlord lacks the ability to rent to property to anyone else.
 Further, any buyer of the land, takes ownership of the land with that leasehold interest protected.
 The fee simple owner retains absolute ownership.
+Of note is that when you rent a home for a year, it is a form of lease however, the renter lacks the legal ability to register their interest against title to the property.

 Registered Interests In Land